 There are two primary reasons why you would need to change your nameservers:

-This is a required step for all web application firewall like Sucuri or Cloudflare because it helps them protect your website server from attacks by blocking it at the DNS level.
+This is a required step for all web application firewalls like Sucuri or Cloudflare because it helps them protect your website server from attacks by blocking it at the DNS level.

-Aside from these two common reasons, you will rarely ever have to change your nameservers.
-Although, you may need to add DNS records such as changing MX records for your professional email address, etc.
+Aside from these two common reasons, you rarely have to change your nameservers.
+However, you may need to add DNS records, such as changing MX records for your professional email address, etc.

-That being said, let’s take a look at how to easily change your domain’s nameservers and point them to your new host.
+That being said, let’s look at how to easily change your domain’s nameservers and point them to your new host.